penrose/penrose/tutorial/tutorial-p3.md

   /* draw a vector in vector space */
 }
 ```
-Next, vectors are commonly visually represented by single-head arrows, where the dull end is anchored at the origin, and the arrow head points at the vector position in space.
+Next, vectors are commonly visually represented by single-head arrows ➡️, where the dull end is anchored at the origin, and the arrow head points at the vector position in space.
 Therefore we will draw an arrow on the screen.

 ```typescript
 u.shape = Arrow {